Prevent unbridled investments

 The spirit of the times: people ignore evidence-based practice

 Thomas also identifies another roadblock that may be symptomatic of our zeitgeist: denial.
 ‘People deny or distort the data or are simply not interested in the facts and create their own version of the truth.’
 This is evidenced in part by an Oxford Review article on evidence-based practice.
-Author’s conclusion: “People don’t want evidence-based practice.
+The author’s conclusion: “People don’t want evidence-based practice.
 People prefer narratives, constructed versions of the truth to stories based on facts or data.
 For this, see also our blog on how to deal with disinformation.
-‘People also find it too much hassle to quantitatively substantiate an investment request and formalize it in a business case.
-They’d rather trust the stories and experiences of colleagues,’ is Caroline’s experience.
+“People also find it too much hassle to quantitatively substantiate an investment request and formalize it in a business case.
+They’d rather trust the stories and experiences of colleagues,” is Caroline’s experience.

 Measuring data literacy at the individual level

-Data literacy measurementBoth data coaches are used to thinking in practical solutions and have already helped several organizations by addressing poor data literacy at the root.
+Both data coaches are used to thinking in practical solutions and have already helped several organizations by addressing poor data literacy at the root.

-Caroline: “We at Passionned Group have developed an easy tool with which we can perform a baseline measurement for the level of data literacy.
+Caroline: “We at Passionned Group have developed an easy tool with which we can perform a baseline measurement of the level of data literacy.
 At the individual level, but also at the team or organizational level if desired.

-In particular, we examine the attitude and skills of individuals and the extent to which they are able to think critically.
+In particular, we examine the attitudes and skills of individuals and the extent to which they are able to think critically.
 Is the person able to assess how reliable the data is?
 Is the employee aware of their own biases?
 And so on.”

 Data is always leading

-Indeed, insights and new knowledge gained from data is never optional, according to Thomas.
-“If the data says you have to turn left and the decision maker says we’re going right anyway, there are consequences.
+Indeed, heeding insights and new knowledge gained from data is never optional, according to Thomas.
+“If the data says you have to turn left and the decision-maker says we’re going right anyway, there are consequences”.
 He gives a current example.
-‘In the recent earthquake in Turkey, there was one “headstrong” mayor of a small village who had strictly adhered to building codes.
-His integrity and fearless attitude and holy faith in the data (“this is how you build earthquake-proof in this place”) was rewarded.
-In the village of Erzin, no building collapsed in the great earthquake.
-Partly this may be coincidence, but at least the mayor can show that he issued the right permits based on the available data.
+“In the recent earthquake in Turkey, there was one “headstrong” mayor of a small village who had strictly adhered to building codes.
+His integrity, fearless attitude and holy faith in the data was rewarded.
+In the village of Erzin, no buildings collapsed in the great earthquake.
+This may partly be due to coincidence, but at least the mayor can show that he issued the right permits based on the available data”.

-Both Thomas and Caroline firmly believe that data should always be leading in decision making.
+Both Thomas and Caroline firmly believe that data should always be leading in decision-making.
 Data literacy brings the world of data and humans closer together and therefore it gives you more certainty for higher quality decision making.

 Data literacy brings the world of data and humans closer together and therefore it gives you more certainty for better quality decision-making